 Section 12.1 New Hires.
-Every newly hired employee shall be required to successfully complete a probationary period, which shall begin on the employee's effective date of appointment with the Employer and shall continue for a period of one hundred eighty (180) calendar days.
-A seasonal employee is hired full time that has worked for the City for nine (9) months within the Department and with the current job classification shall serve a ninety day (90) probationary period.
-A probationary employee shall be retained beyond the end of the probationary period and granted regular status only if the performance of the employee, in the sole discretion of the City Manager, has been found to be satisfactory.
-A probationary employee may be disciplined or terminated any time during his probationary period and shall have no recourse through the Grievance Procedure contained within this Agreement.
+Every newly hired employee will be required to successfully complete a probationary period, which will begin on the employee's effective date of appointment with the Employer and will continue for a period of one hundred eighty (180) calendar days.
+A probationary employee will be retained beyond the end of the probationary period and granted regular status only if the performance of the employee, in the sole discretion of the City Manager, has been found to be satisfactory.
+A probationary employee may be disciplined or terminated any time during their probationary period and will have no recourse through the Grievance Procedure contained within this Agreement.
 Under certain circumstances, the probationary period of an employee may be extended, but only for valid reasons, only upon approval of the City Manager, and then only for a maximum of sixty-five (65) calendar days.
-If the probationary employee's probationary period should indeed be extended, and the employee is subsequently disciplined or terminated, the probationary employee shall have no recourse through the Grievance Procedure.
+If the probationary employee's probationary period should indeed be extended, and the employee is subsequently disciplined or terminated, the probationary employee will have no recourse through the Grievance Procedure.

 Section 12.2 Promotions.
-Should an employee be promoted to a different job classification within the bargaining unit, with a higher pay range, the employee shall serve a thirty (30) day probationary period.
+Should an employee be promoted to a different job classification within the bargaining unit, with a higher pay range, the employee will serve a thirty (30) day probationary period.
 Under certain circumstances, the probationary period may be extended, but only for valid reasons, only upon the approval of the City Manager, and then only for a maximum of sixty-five (65) calendar days.
-Should the employee be disciplined at any level up to but not including termination of employment or deemed unsuitable for that position by the City during the initial thirty (30) day probationary period, for performance reasons, the employee will be returned to a position in the classification he/she occupied prior to the promotion.
+Should the employee be disciplined at any level up to but not including termination of employment or deemed unsuitable for that position by the City during the initial thirty (30) day probationary period, for performance reasons, the employee will be returned to a position in the classification they occupied prior to the promotion.

 Section 12.3 Lateral Transfers.
-Should an employee be transferred to a position within any job classification, with the same pay range, the employee shall serve a thirty (30) day trial period.
+Should an employee be transferred to a position within any job classification, with the same pay range, the employee will serve a thirty (30) day trial period.
 During the trial period, the employee or supervisor may effectuate a return to position occupied prior to the transfer.
 Under certain circumstances, the trial period may be extended, but only for valid reasons, only upon the approval of the supervisor, and then only for a maximum of sixty-five (65) calendar days.